 Description

-The public shelter comprises a hexagonal plan flared conical roof with an apex weather vane, supported on six cast-iron columns.
-The verge of the roof has timber facia boards with blind arcaded panels, attached to the rafter ends.
-The roof is clad in alternate bands of plain-cut and fish-scale Westmorland and Welsh slates.
-The columns have fluted pedestals, round-profile shafts, bowl-shaped capitals decorated with flower motifs and handle brackets; supporting clamp-plates that carry the purlins and principal rafters.
-The purlins are staged with a moulded cornice set between the rafters.
-The rafters rise to a braced hexagonal roof structure with a central drop pendant; each panel of the roof has an exposed canted timber board lining.
+Cheetham Park Shelter is a park shelter built in 1884.
+It features a hexagonal plan and a flared conical roof topped with an apex weather vane, supported by six cast-iron columns.
+The roof's verge has timber fascia boards with blind arcaded panels attached to the ends of the rafters.
+It is clad in alternating bands of plain-cut and fish-scale slates from Westmorland and Wales.
+The columns have fluted pedestals, round-profile shafts, and bowl-shaped capitals adorned with flower motifs and handle brackets.
+These columns support clamp-plates that carry the purlins and principal rafters.
+The purlins are arranged with a moulded cornice set between the rafters, which rise to a braced hexagonal roof structure featuring a central drop pendant.
+Each panel of the roof has an exposed canted timber board lining.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.